Geode Document Hub

 Initiate Your Operator!

-You can totally do this from Etherscan if you want.
+You can totally do this from if you want.

 Portal uses an initiator function to set some parameters for your unique ID.